aero31aero/blog-posts/a-fresh-start.md

 Well, it feels nice to have worked on something and see it in action, functioning just like you imagined it would.
 The eternal question of *should I roll out my own blog* had been troubling me for quite a while whnen I failed to find anything that suited my tastes, so I don't have any qualms (**yet**) about my decision to reinvent the wheel, mainly because this particular wheel is structurally different from others, and because it was fun.

 If you are geeky enough, you might want to take a look at the [source code](https://github.com/aero31aero/raia) on GitHub.
+The developer environment is hosted [here](http://rohitt.me/raia/dist) and you'd find multiple sample posts there.
+Till I add comments, leave me some feedback in some other manner.
+Thanks for reading. :D